lontiplatform/martini-build-pipeline-aws-terraform/martini-upload-package/README.md

 ## Additional Notes

 - **Debugging**: Use CloudWatch logs to troubleshoot build and pipeline errors.
-- **SSM Parameters**: Securely store sensitive values, such as Martini user credentials, using AWS Systems Manager Parameter Store.
+- **SSM Parameters**: Securely store sensitive values, such as Martini user credentials and allowed packages, using AWS Systems Manager Parameter Store.
 Make sure to set the actual `parameter_name` in the buildspec file before running a build.
 - **Retention Policies**: Log groups created in CloudWatch have a customizable retention period defined in `variable.tf`.